LairdCP/IG60-Laird-Linux-Release-Packages/README.md

 Laird's kernel is a fork the upstream [Linux stable kernel](https://git.kernel.org/pub/scm/linux/kernel/git/stable/linux.git/).
 Starting with and merging upstream allows Laird to know the authenticity of the kernel's source code and better verify the security of our fork.
 Laird targets [long-term support releases (LTS)](https://www.kernel.org/category/releases.html) for merging into our kernel fork.

 ### Toolchain
-Laird preselects prebuilt toolchains for each release of Laird Linux for our SOMs.
+Laird preselects prebuilt toolchains for each release of Laird Linux for our gateways.
 The advantage of using a preselected and prebuilt toolchain is the high level of QA verification on common components between stock Laird development images and customer images.
 We are currently ultilizing prebuilt toolchains from [Bootlin’s toolchain program](https://toolchains.bootlin.com).
 Bootlin, who is major contributor to Buildroot, provides a variety of prebuilt toolchains created from Buildroot's toolchain building capabilties.
 Laird selects toolchains that have been marked stable by the Buildroot community and use proven components.
 Beyond the toolchains themselves, Bootlin also stores the following artifacts for reference from their Buildroot based toolchain generation process: README of all essential information, defconfig fragment to generate toolchain, build log, software bill-of-material (SBOM), test system image, and test system defconfig.
 Laird configures each Laird Linux release to automatically download and use the correct toolchain.

 ### Versioning
 Laird Linux releases follow an A.B.C.D versioning scheme.
 Rolling the A.x.x.x digit indicates we have merged a new major LTS kernel version and created a new git branch.
 Once we merge the new LTS kernel, B.C.D go to A.0.0.0.
 For example the 6.0.0.x releases are based on the 4.14.x LTS kernel and the 7.0.0.x releases are based on the 4.19.x LTS kernel.
 All new A.0.0.x releases also merge the latest LTS Buildroot.
 For example the 6.0.0.x releases are based on the 2018.02.x LTS Buildroot and the 7.0.0.x releases are based on the 2019.02.x LTS Buildroot.
 Laird rolls the x.B.x.x digit to indicate that a new major LTS Buildroot has been merged on a specific A.x.x.x LTS kernel after its initial Buildroot release.
 The x.x.C.x digit is reserved for future use.
 The x.x.x.D digit indicates the build number for that A.B.C.x release.